-16.3.2.3 Activities of the committee during the last fiscal year
+15.3.2.3 Activities of the committee during the last fiscal year

-The compensation committee met two times in 2017.
-The main topics discussed by the committee, and on which it made recommendations to the Board of Directors, were the terms of the remuneration proposed to our CMO, the grant of share options (BSA) to independent directors and consultants, and free shares (AGA) to employees and senior executives, as well as the review of corporate objectives achievement for 2017 and the related variable compensation for officers.
+The compensation committee met five times in 2018.
+The main topics discussed by the committee, and on which it made recommendations to the Board of Directors, were the grant of share options (BSA) to independent directors and consultants, and free shares (AGA) and Stock Options (SO) to employees and senior executives, as well as the review of corporate objectives achievement for 2018 and the related variable compensation for officers.

-16.3.3 NOMINATIONS COMMITTEE
+15.3.3 NOMINATIONS COMMITTEE